FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/_index.md

     "weight": "210"
 }## Encryption concepts

-This topic describes how to implement Axway Trusted File encoding. <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> in conjunction with TrustedFile enables you to send encrypted files in S/MIME, CMS, and OpenPGP format, for increased security for data exchanges.
+This topic describes how to implement Axway Trusted File encoding. {{< TransferCFT/componentshortname  >}} in conjunction with TrustedFile enables you to send encrypted files in S/MIME, CMS, and OpenPGP format, for increased security for data exchanges.
 To initiate this additional security, Transfer CFT delivers a set of samples and certificates to implement TrustedFile in your environment.
 To get started using TrustedFile with Transfer CFT, read the following sections:

 -   [Before you start](#Before)
 -   [About the Transfer CFT configuration file](#Transfer)